 We are going to create a PayPal account step by step.

 What is PayPal?

-In its purest form, PayPal is a service that enables you to pay, send money, and accept payments without revealing your financial details.
-In this digital era, sending and receiving money online is crucial, and that is where PayPal comes in.
+PayPal is a service that enables you to pay, send money, and accept payments without revealing your financial details in their purest form.
+In this digital era, sending and receiving money online is crucial, where PayPal comes in.
 You can send and receive payments online while in Kenya.
 When you work online, you can get paid through PayPal.